 Yes.
 All applicants must submit an LOI before they submit an application.
-Beginning January 2017, the D&I LOI review will be competitive: only applicants whose LOIs are deemed most responsive to this PFA will be invited to submit a full application.
+PCORI will only invite applicants whose LOIs are deemed most responsive to this PFA to submit a full application.

 What information is required for the LOI?

-The LOI for the proposed project should contain the following information:
+The LOI for the proposed project should contain all information in the LOI template, including:

-- Original PCORI research award number, project title, and name of PI
+- The original PCORI research award number, PFA under which the original research award was funded, project title, and the name of the original PI.

 - Indication of whether the proposed project is a resubmission

-- Patient and other stakeholder engagement in the planning and implementation of this D&I effort
+- Stakeholder engagement in the planning and execution of this dissemination effort

 How much can the protocol proposed in my application differ from that initially described in my LOI?

-Applicants should not make major changes–such as dissemination approach, specific aims, institution or PI – to their application without prior approval from the D&I Program.
+Applicants should not make major changes to their application, including to the implementation approach, specific aims, institution, or PI without prior approval from the D&I program.
 LOIs are invited to apply based on the information provided.
-If you need to change any of this information or have any questions, email email@example.com.
+If you need to change any of this information or have any questions, email firstname.lastname@example.org.